Conservative SCOTUS justices question abortion decisions but delay action on Mississippi's viability cert petition

 • Gorsuch has said state lawmakers are owed more deference by the Supreme Court.
 He also said a balancing test used to evaluate abortion restrictions, used in the 2016 decision in Whole Woman’s Health v.
 Hellerstedt, is “little more than the judicial version of a hunter’s stew: Throw in anything that looks interesting, stir, and season to taste.”

-• Chief Justice John G. Roberts Jr. has said he rejects the Whole Women’s Health balancing test used to evaluate abortion restrictions.
+• Chief Justice John G. Roberts Jr. has said he rejects the Whole Woman’s Health balancing test used to evaluate abortion restrictions.

 • Justice Brett M. Kavanaugh has also questioned the balancing test.

 Justice Amy Coney Barrett, the court’s newest justice, declined to state her views on abortion issues during her confirmation hearing in fall 2020.